Discord-Oxygen/Discord-ExpireBot/README.md

 I need a (fake) Credit Card to confirm my Identity to reduce the hosting fees.
 It doesn't need to have money on it.
 If you have one or know where I can find one pls Contact me!!

 ## Selfhost
-(I'd recommend to use a Raspberry Pi because it have to run 24/7 and bc its more complicated on Windows)
+(I'd recommend to use a Raspberry Pi because it have to run 24/7 and bc its easier to setup)
 <details>
  <summary><b>Step-by-Step Tutorial</b></summary>